Order before 22:00 for same day shipping

 - the data included in article 4, paragraph 3 of these conditions, unless the trader has already provided the consumer with these prior to concluding the contract;

-- the requirements for terminating the contract, if the duration of the contract exceeds one year or is indefinite;
+- the requirements for terminating the contract, if the duration of the contract exceeds 1 year or is indefinite;

 - in the event of an extended transaction, the provision in the preceding paragraph shall apply only to the first delivery.